jeremyButtler/bioTools/README.md

 # Updates:

+- 2025-11-09:
+  - converted demux to an amplicon extraction program
 - 2025-11-04:
   - fixed binSam chrash when no reference ids were not in header. binSam now reports that no references were